CalogeroZarbo/quantum_training/sagemaker-qboost/ReadMe.md

-# QBoost on AWS Sagemaker
+# Fully Managed D-Wave / Google QBoost on AWS SageMaker

 This example shows how to package a QBoost algorithm for use with SageMaker.
 I have chosen a simple [QBoost][qbst] implementation made by D-Wave, based on the algorithm developed by Google, to illustrate the procedure.